 • Interconnected with everything around us

-• Interdependent with non-self
+• Interdependent on non-self

 • A dynamic process rather than a static identity